CPA Eligibility Requirements for International Candidates

 A Certified Public Accountant (CPA) is a professional designation given to qualified accountants who have passed the CPA exam and met other state requirements in the United States.
 CPA exams are developed according to the guidelines set by The American Institute of Certified Public Accountants (AICPA).
 To take the Uniform CPA Exam, you must already have a bachelor's degree and professional experience in the accounting field.
 But what exactly does being a CPA mean, and why is it so important?

 The CPA designation has its roots in the early 20th century.
 The need for standardised accounting practices became apparent as businesses grew and the economy expanded.
-In 1896, New York became the first state to legislate the certification of public accountants, setting the stage for what would become the CPA designation.
+In 1896, New York became the first state to legislate the certification of public accountants, setting the stage for what will become the CPA designation.
 Over the years, the CPA has evolved to meet the changing demands of the business world, maintaining its status as a symbol of professional excellence.

 So, why pursue a CPA certification?
 At its core, the CPA designation is all about trust.
 CPAs are trusted professionals who have demonstrated their knowledge and skills through rigorous education, examinations, and experience.
-They play a critical role in financial reporting, auditing, tax preparation, and consulting, helping businesses and individuals make informed financial decisions.
+Unlike accountants, CPAs

 CPAs adhere to a strict code of ethics and professional conduct, ensuring they provide high-quality services with integrity.
 This trustworthiness makes them indispensable in a variety of sectors, from public accounting firms to corporate finance departments and government agencies.